Archer Bramley Ltd were formed in 2001 and based in Nottingham.

 In 2010 criticism from their clients started to appear in the press.
-One such client claimed Archer Bramley Ltd had placed £50,000 from his SIPP into a Contract For Difference (CFD) without making him aware of the high-risk nature of this investment, which lost the client £30,000.
+One such client claimed Archer Bramley Ltd had placed £50,000 from his SIPP into a Contract For Difference (CFD) without making him aware of the high-risk nature of this investment.
+The client lost £30,000.

 Pension mis-selling commonly occurs as a result of poor or negligent financial advice to transfer into an unsuitable investment or pension product.

-This is something the FSCS do when they are satisfied a company are unable to meet their financial obligations to clients, which includes paying out on compensation claims made against them.
+This is something the FSCS do when they are satisfied a company are unable to meet their financial obligations to clients.
+This includes paying out on compensation claims made against them.

-Some of the most common investments associated with Archer Bramley are Carbon Trading Partnership, The Resort Group, Forestry Schemes, and Store First.
+Some of the most common investments associated with Archer Bramley are:

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.